2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 AppNav is a component that is defined as a function rather than a class.
 These are also known as [stateless](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc) functional or dumb components.
 They do not have as much overhead as a stateful component, and are meant to inherit state from their parent as properties.

 Before we do anything, there is some styling we need to add.
-The import at line 4 will be throwing an error, because that file does not exist yet.
+The import around line 4 will be throwing an error, because that file does not exist yet.
 In the */src/* folder, make a directory called *util*.
 This is where we will be keeping extra JavaScript files that are not components.
 Make a JavaScript file called Styles, and fill it out like below.
 Then, navigate to */src/main/webapp/css/App.css* and comment everything out.

 ```js
 /** APP */